 Ceilings Visually inspected from floor level.
 Ceilings are of plasterboard material.
+There is a PVC lined ceiling to the bathroom.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are partly of masonry construction finished in plasterboard and partly of timber stud construction also finished in plasterboard.
-There are tiled wall finishes to the bathroom and PVC wall finishes to the kitchen.
+Internal walls are of timber construction finished in plasterboard.
+There are tiled wall finishes to the kitchen, bathroom and cloakroom.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Theore including out hoose carpets or floor coverings were lifted.
+No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction consisting of what I assume to be chipboard laid over timber joists.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors, the entrance vestibule pass door incorporating a glazed panel.
 The kitchen contains floor and wall mounted storage units.
-Chimney breasts and fireplaces None.
-Internal decorations Visually inspected.
-Internal decorative finishes are generally papered or painted.
+Chimney breasts and fireplaces Visually inspected. commo, broadio and mophaeos No testing of the flues or fittings was carried out.
+There is an electric fire and fireplace within the lounge.
+Any original fireplaces have been removed in the past.
+This original ineplaces have been removed in the past.
+Internal decorations Visually inspected. ,

 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The electric consumer unit is located within the entrance hallway.
+The electrical consumer unit is located within an entrance hallway cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The gas meter is located within an external meter box.
+The gas meter is located in an external meter box.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
 Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the bathroom comprise a white suite with low level WC, wash hand basin, bath and shower cabinet.
-There is a fitted sink unit in the fitted kitchen.
+Sanitary fittings in the cloakroom comprise a white suite with low level WC and wash hand basin.
+The bathroom contains white low level WC, wash hand basin and bath.
+There is a stainless steel sink unit within the kitchen.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Vokera' wall mounted gas boiler situated within a bedroom.
-This serves water filled steel panelled radiators throughout the property and also provides domestic hot water.
-Drainage Drainage covers etc were not lifted.
+There is a 'Worcester' wall mounted gas heating boiler situated within an entrance hallway cupboard.
+This serves water filled steel panelled radiators throughout the house and it also provides domestic hot water.

+Drainage Covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to the main sewerage system.